BekMart/21-practice/README.md

 - The game rules are displayed in a modal which pops up over the top of the page when clicked showing the game rules.
 The user can either click the x in the corner or anywhere else on the page to return to the game itself.
 ![The rules for the game appear in a modal which displays the rules in the dark green font in a yellow window which sits above the game screen, which is darkened.][game-rules]

+<h1 id="#features-to-implement">Features left to Implement</h1>

+## Betting aspect

+To improve this website in the future, I could add a betting element.
+Whereby players can choose to bet chips to gain extra points against the computer for an added competitive edge.

 [Back to Contents](#contents)
 <hr>